The See Season 2 Trailer Teases A Showdown Between Aquaman And Drax

-Apple TV+'s launch in November 2019 wasn't the most auspicious start for the streamer, especially with Disney+ arriving on its heels two weeks later and grabbing so much attention.
-But slow and steady has always won the race, and Apple had the benefit of green lighting second seasons for all four shows the streamer launched with, before it even launched.
-Since then, Dickinson and For All Mankind have premiered their Season 2s to rave reviews.
-But the show science fiction and fantasy fans want updates about is See, the post-apocalyptic series in which nearly the entire population has lost their vision.
+Apple TV+ is having a moment.
+So far in 2021, Dickinson and For All Mankind have premiered their Season 2s to rave reviews, Ted Lasso is the must-see show of the summer, and The Morning Show Season 2 is poised for a fall arrival.
+But science fiction and fantasy fans want updates about is See, the post-apocalyptic series in which nearly the entire population has lost their vision.
 It’s already been confirmed that See Season 2 is coming to Apple TV+ in 2021, so here’s what to know about it:

 After production was halted on See Season 2 in the spring of 2020, it took nearly six months for the show to get back to work.
 However, Season 2 will officially premiere in August, and Apple TV+ previewed its return with a tense teaser trailer.